Dior Eau Sauvage can be seen on Amanda’s dressing table.

 Dior Eau Sauvage, Fahrenheit and Homme Sport perfumes can be seen in Big and Carrie’s bathroom.
 There are also Dior Homme Dermo System after-shave lotion and Kiehl’s Blue Eagle brushless shave cream.

-Thanks to Enrique for the shave cream id, to Kevin for the after-shave lotion id and to Fazal for the Dior Homme Sport id.
+Thanks to Enrique for the shave cream id, to Kevin for the after-shave lotion id, to Fazal for the Dior Homme Sport id and to Lee for the C.O.
+Bigelow body wash id.